Shells of twisted flag varieties and the Rost invariant: Reduction to characteristic zero

-\begin{lem} In the above notation an element $\xi\in H^{d+1}(k, \Z/\ell\Z(d))$ is a symbol for some finite extension of degree not divisible by $\ell$ if and only if there is a finite extension of $K$ not divisible by $\ell$ such that $i^K_k(\xi)$ is a symbol. \end{lem} \begin{proof} The ``if''-part is obvious.
+\begin{lem} In the above notation an element $\xi\in H^{d+1}(k, \Z/\ell\Z(d))$ is a symbol over some finite extension of $k$ of degree not divisible by $\ell$ if and only if there is a finite extension of $K$ not divisible by $\ell$ over which $i^K_k(\xi)$ is a symbol. \end{lem}

+\begin{proof} The ``if'' direction is clear, using that symbols in the image of $i^K_k$ are images of symbols.
 For ``only if'', one immediately reduces to the case where the given extension $E$ of $k$ is purely inseparable.
 But, since $[E:k]$ is not divisible by $\ell$, we have $\ell\ne p$, and the mod-$\ell$ Galois cohomology groups over $k$ and $E$ are the same, so in that case $\xi$ is already a symbol over $k$. \end{proof}

 \begin{lem} If $\xi \in H^{d+1}(k, \Z/2\Z(d))$ is such that $\res_{L/k}(\xi)$ is a symbol for some odd-degree extension $L$ of $k$, then $\xi$ is a symbol. \end{lem}